 Businesses are driven by processes.
-More often than not, these processes are fairly definitive – do this, then do that, then do the other thing – and require a set order of operations.
-There also happen to be a lot of these processes, which makes it important that they are well-documented so you and your employees can refer to this documentation later.
-Here, we’ll offer a few tips on how to best document a task.
+More often than not, these processes require a set order of operations, and there are a lot of them.
+This makes it important that they are well-documented so you and your employees can refer to this documentation later.
+Here, we’ll offer a few tips on documenting a task.

 Subscribe to our blog for more helpful IT tips and tricks!